NOW SELLING: 3-story townhomes in The Overlook at Hancock Village. Plan your tour!

 • Take inventory of rooms: Is your home office also your guest room and storage area?
 Or do you have plenty of rooms, but none big enough for hosting gatherings?

-• Feature envy: Always dreamed of having a fireplace?
+• Feature envy: Have you always dreamed of having a fireplace?
 Or an outdoor living area?
 Or what about a kitchen island that makes meal prep a breeze?

-• Think outside the house: New year, new home is about more than the actual home.
-It’s actually about the greater community you call home, too.
-Just how convenient is your location to work and your favorite place to grab a bite on Friday night?
+• Think outside the house: Just how convenient is your commute to work and your favorite place to grab a bite on Friday night?
 Are the schools highly rated?
 And what about those neighbors?

 Once you’ve answered some tough questions about your current residence in a pros and cons list, you’ll be much closer to knowing if you’re truly on the hunt for new construction homes in Richmond VA.

 Whether you’re in the neighborhood for new townhomes in Richmond VA, homes built for those 55 and better in mind, or the bigger the better, you need to answer a question first: where in the Richmond area do you want to reside?
-Don’t worry if you don’t know where you want to be, we’ve got a cheat sheet to help you dial in your short list.
+Don’t worry if you don’t know where you want to be, we’ve got a cheat sheet to help you dial in your shortlist Once you figure out where you want to live in Richmond, it's also important to find the right community for you to live in.

-• Glen Allen, VA: This popular area in Henrico County’s West End has transformed the home some of Greater Richmond’s most popular suburbs over the past several decades.
-It’s even been included among Money Magazine’s “Top 100 Places to Live.”
-Our Glen Allen communities include Chickahominy Falls and Twin Oaks.
+• Glen Allen, VA: This popular area in Henrico County’s West End has transformed some of Greater Richmond’s most popular suburbs over the past several decades.
+It’s even been included among Money Magazine’s “Top 100 Places to Live".
+Our Glen Allen communities include the award-winning Agrihood, The Burroughs at Chickahominy Falls.

 • Chesterfield, VA: Buying a house in Richmond VA often leads you to Chesterfield County.
 The fast-growing southern suburb hugs the James River and boasts some of the top schools, including Cosby High School.
-Our Chesterfield communities include Harper’s Mill, The Overlook at Hancock Village, Townes at Notting Place, and Villas at Ashford Hill
+Our Chesterfield communities include The Overlook at Hancock Village and Woolridge Landing.

 • Midlothian, VA: This Chesterfield County village was founded as a coal town, roots that can still be traced with a stroll through Mid-Lothian Mines Park.
 Midlothian is known in the Richmond area for its thriving retail and restaurant scene, bustling neighborhoods, as well as top schools and healthcare facilities.
-Our Midlothian communities include Cambria Cove and Hartford Hill Townes
+Our Midlothian communities include The Edge at Westchester Commons.

-• Moseley, VA: New year, new home sounds even better when you can strike the ideal balance of tranquility and convenience.
-This is exactly what you’ll find in Mosely, which is just a bit — but not too far off — Chesterfield and Powhatan Counties’ beaten paths.
-Our Moseley communities include Greenwich Walk Townhomes & Villas at FoxCreek.
+• Moseley, VA: A new home sounds even better when you can strike the ideal balance of tranquility and convenience.
+This is exactly what you’ll find in Moseley, which is just a bit off of— but not too far off — Chesterfield and Powhatan Counties’ beaten paths.

 • Henrico, VA: Your pros and cons list for making the move to Henrico County includes being close to Richmond International Airport, being within minutes of I-95 and I-64, and sending the kids to some of the best schools in the area.
-Our Henrico communities include New Market Village and Saunders Station Townes.
+Our Henrico communities include The Reserve at Springdale Park.

 There’s more than one pros and cons list to write up and weigh when you’re considering a move.
-Don’t forget take a closer look at the benefits of buying a house in Richmond VA of the new construction variety vs. a resale home.
-Here are some factors to consider…
+Don’t forget to take a closer look at the benefits of buying a new construction house in Richmond, VA vs. a resale home.
+Here are some factors to consider:

 • Location: Imagine the advantage of choosing a neighborhood in the right location for your family — and even picking the specific homesite you want to build on.